grantj-re3/FlindersRedbox-misc/README.md

 * nla_unmatched.sh will extract from Mint logs any person objects which are awaiting an NLA ID and send a list of the corresponding Mint record URLs to the specified email address.
+* nullrotate.sh zips or deletes files whose filename matches a particular regular expression (regex).
+It was developed to provide some flexibility in zipping or deleting data files which had already been "rotated" (ie. had a datestamp or timestamp applied) but which logrotate could not adequately handle.
+* nullrotate_wrap.sh is a wrapper script to perform all zipping/deleting using nullrotate.sh within a cron job.

 Todo
 ----